alf-tool/alf-core/README.md

 This README file shows a lot of examples built on top of the following suppliers & parts database (almost identical to the original version in C.J.
 Date database books).
 By default, the alf command line is wired to this embedded example.
-All examples shown here should therefore work immediately.
-Then, let's start!
+All examples shown here should therefore work immediately, if you want to reproduce them!

     % alf show database